 Other Ear-Related Concerns

 Chronic ear infections?
 Problems with your ear drum?
 Trouble with fluid in your ears?
 Our otolaryngologists can help.
 They evaluate, diagnose and treat the full-range of ear-related concerns, and are happy to provide second opinions.
-Adult patients are seen at Froedtert & the Medical College of Wisconsin, while children are treated at Children’s Hospital of Wisconsin.
+Adult patients are seen at Froedtert & the Medical College of Wisconsin, while children are treated at Children’s Wisconsin.